 - Coordinated, multi-disciplinary research programs that are collaboratively developed and cooperatively implemented, with shared responsibilities between U.S. and host country institutions and scientists.
-Our goals are to support economic growth and to reduce poverty through the generation of knowledge and technologies important to the development of agriculture and natural resources of developing and transition countries, while also contributing to the improvement of agriculture in the U.S. - Long-term activities carried out largely in developing countries.
-Research proposals are selected competitively and are subject to review by USAID. - Development of the human and institutional capability of research organizations in the countries where our activities are located.
+Our goals are to support economic growth and to reduce poverty through the generation of knowledge and technologies important to the development of agriculture and natural resources of developing and transition countries, while also contributing to the improvement of agriculture in the United States. - Long-term activities carried out largely in developing countries.
+Research proposals are selected competitively and are subject to review by USAID. - Development of the human and institutional capabilities of research organizations in the countries where our activities are located.
 Research projects are a vehicle for this capacity development, as are graduate degree programs, research assistantships, and workshops.
 The institutional relationships established between our programs and host country institutions are intended to be enduring and to transcend the life of the program.

 Horticulture Innovation Lab.
 The Horticulture Innovation Lab builds international partnerships for fruit and vegetable research to improve livelihoods in developing countries.
-The program began in 2009 when USAID selected the University of California, Davis to lead a five-year program (then called the Horticulture Collaborative Research Support Program, or Horticulture CRSP).
-The program team and its projects help the world's poorest people break out of a persistent cycle of poverty by improving smallholder farmers' abilities to grow and sell high-value crops.
+The program began in 2009 when USAID selected the University of California, Davis, to lead a 5-year program (then called the Horticulture Collaborative Research Support Program, or Horticulture CRSP).
+The program team and its projects help the world's poorest people break out of a persistent cycle of poverty by improving smallholder farmers' abilities to grow and sell high- value crops.
 Improving livelihoods-through higher profits and diversified, nutrient-rich diets-is a primary goal for the Horticulture Innovation Lab's research efforts around the world.
 The program's work is focused on ensuring gender equity, improving information access, targeting innovative technologies and increasing research capacity.

 The Horticulture Innovation Lab projects span the value chain of fruit and vegetable production, from seed systems to postharvest processing.
-Individual projects are led by U.S. university researchers, with collaborating partners in developing countries.
+Individual projects are generally led by U.S. university researchers, with collaborating partners in developing countries.
 In its first five years, the Horticulture Innovation Lab funded 61 projects in more than 30 countries.
-These projects ranged from six-month Trellis projects, which paired graduate students with developing country organizations, to three year, multi-country comprehensive projects, which addressed bottlenecks throughout an entire value chain.
+These projects ranged from six-month Trellis projects, which paired graduate students with developing country organizations, to 3-year, multi-country comprehensive projects, which addressed bottlenecks throughout an entire value chain.
 Projects involved 18 U.S. public universities, more than 200 universities and organizations in the developing world, and 366 undergraduate and graduate students.
 These projects have field-tested 583 new technologies, 514 of which are currently ready for transfer.

-As a result of the Horticulture Innovation Lab's activities, 31,841 individuals (54% women) received short-term training, and 9,859 farmers (63% women) applied new technologies or management practices on their farms.
-Between Africa, Asia, and Latin America, 11,042 hectares are now under improved management practices or managed with improved technologies, as a result of our work.
-These trainings and technologies also benefited 6,169 rural households - 1,725 of them considered vulnerable.
+As a result of the Horticulture Innovation Lab's activities, 39,027 individuals (56% women) received short-term training, and 14,492 farmers (65% women) applied new technologies or management practices on their farms between 2009 and 2015.
+Between Africa, Asia, and Latin

+America, 11,864 hectares are now under improved management practices or managed with improved technologies, as a result of our work.
+These trainings and technologies also benefited 8,489 rural households - 2,441 of them considered vulnerable.